ninning/RecursiveFunctionPlotter/README.md

 Edit 10/3/18
 Python version attached.
-Uses python 2.7 but 3.7 should be run type "run recurplot" in ipython or equivalent and use as described above.
+Uses python 2.7 but 3.7 should be fine.

+type "run recurplot" in ipython or equivalent and use as described above.